min2ha/ukwa-site/content/target/45841/index.en.md

   "subject": "Brexit"
 }

-# Spectator, The: Liam Fox: May is better than Cameron

 Report of an interview with International Trade Secretary Liam Fox, in which he discusses his views on the EU and Brexit.